Tutorials

 If you need to import an unsupported image format, please contact user support.

-If you select DICOM-RT dose 3D, you must specify a plane in the 3D dose matrix.
+If you select DICOM-RT dose 3D slice, you must specify a plane in the 3D dose matrix.
 Provide the DICOM coordinates of the plane, including the axis and position.

 Step 7 (optional):